 The submitter of a request need not be concerned with these fields, so it is not part of the request form.

 All ancillary information related to this request will be included here, or there will be links or references to such information if it can be found elsewhere.
 This provides a mechanism for the nuclear science community to comment on requests found in the List and to have these comments made available to the public via the website.

 Status (present accuracy, on-going activities, etc.):

-In its review of a particular request, Subgroup C and its consultants may generate comments that are pertinent to this request.
+In its review of a particular request, Subgroup C may generate comments that are pertinent to this request.
 These will be included in the website.